Lightstreamer/Lightstreamer-kafka-connector/README.md

 _Optional but only effective when [`record.consume.with.num.threads`](#recordconsumewithnumthreads) is set to a value greater than `1` (which includes the default value)_.
 The order strategy to be used for concurrent processing of the incoming deserialized records.
 Can be one of the following:

-- `ORDER_BY_PARTITION`: maintain the order of records within each partition.
+- `ORDER_BY_PARTITION`: Maintain the order of records within each partition.

    If you have multiple partitions, records from different partitions can be processed concurrently by different threads, but the order of records from a single partition will always be preserved.
 This is the default and generally a good balance between performance and order.

-- `ORDER_BY_KEY`: maintain the order among the records sharing the same key.
+- `ORDER_BY_KEY`: Maintain the order among the records sharing the same key.

   Different keys can be processed concurrently by different threads.
 So, while all records with key "A" are processed in order, and all records with key "B" are processed in order, the processing of "A" and "B" records can happen concurrently and interleaved in time.
 There's no guaranteed order between records of different keys.

-- `UNORDERED`: provide no ordering guarantees.
+- `UNORDERED`: Provide no ordering guarantees.

   Records from any partition and with any key can be processed by any thread at any time.
 This offers the highest throughput when an high number of subscriptions is involved, but the order in which records are delivered to Lightstreamer clients might not match the order they were written to Kafka.
 This is suitable for use cases where message order is not important.